shahedyousuf/foodiez-corner/README.md

 # Foodiez corner

-This project was bootstrapped with [Create React App](https://foodiez-corner.netlify.app/).
+This project was bootstrapped with [Foodiez Corner](https://foodiez-corner.netlify.app/).

 ## Available Scripts